dadperrin/dadperrin.github.io/content/Stories/The Men That Don't Fit In.md

 # The Men That Don't Fit In

+By Robert W. Service,
+From The Spell of the Yukon, and Other Verses, 1911

 There's a race of men that don't fit in,
 A race that can't stay still;
 So they break the hearts of kith and kin,